- Quick Answer

 If you are unsure whether your situation requires legal action, review some of the most common family law issues that require legal help to better understand when professional guidance becomes necessary.

-How to Prepare Before Meeting a Family Law Attorney
+How to Prepare for a Family Law Consultation in Illinois

 Preparation saves time and helps your attorney evaluate your situation accurately.